Everything you need to know about hard forks, soft forks, free fork money and fork scams.

 What do bitcoin forks mean for its prices?

-User communities will sometimes oppose forks on the grounds that duplicating their currency will inevitably devalue it, that it’s unwanted competition and that all the disruption will hurt prices.
+User communities will sometimes oppose forks because duplicating their currency will inevitably devalue it, that it’s unwanted competition and that all the disruption will hurt prices.

 This is typically not borne out in reality though.
 In most cases, a successful fork ends up being great news for traders.